 Guest Post: The Idle Man

 Prolonged sitting, something you probably do a lot of at work (especially in an office), is not very good for you.
-There a few things you can do during your workday to minimise negative effects sitting have on your physical and mental wellbeing.
+There a few things you can do during your workday to minimize the negative effects sitting has on your physical and mental wellbeing.

-Here is a list of exercises frequently used by our buddies over at The Idle Man (an online menswear retailer).
-Do these to make sure you’re not harming your body by becoming an office couch potato.
+Here is a list of exercises.
+Try these out and try to avoid becoming an office couch potato.
 Some of the exercises may get you some judgmental looks from colleagues, but think of the benefits and embrace the weirdness – you won’t regret it!

 Shoulder Blade Squeezes